 - Reduce your entertainment costs by eating out less or going to fewer movies.

-Think of all the different ways you can save money and start doing it.
+Think of all the ways you can save money and start doing it.

-There are going to be some sacrifices you will have to make in the beginning.
+There will be some sacrifices you will have to make in the beginning.

 But in the long run, you will be enjoying the rewards of operating a successful business.